-The advancement of technology has revolutionized the execution system of securities trading.
+The advancement of technology has revolutionized the execution systems of securities trading.
 Broker-dealers weren’t the only ones affected by these changes.
 It opened countless new doors for both institutions like hedge & mutual funds as well as retail traders.
-At the same time, a segment of old school investors may be disappointed to know that the best execution price they themselves can get on a trade might not be the best possible one.
+At the same time, a segment of old-school investors may be disappointed.
+That is because the best execution price they themselves could get was no longer the best possible price.
 The key to better prices is having a higher execution speed.
-Now that these systems work at a pace impossible for people to keep up with, it’s no longer realistic to rely on exchange listings to check prices.
+Now, these High-Frequency Trading systems work at a pace impossible for people to keep up with.
+It’s no longer realistic to only rely on exchange listings to check prices.

-This incredibly rapid trading system also held a great deal of opportunity for a number of ambitious start-up companies.
+This incredibly rapid trading system also held a great deal of opportunity for several ambitious start-up companies.
 Investors with considerable funds were more interested in playing it safe rather than trying to get creative.
-Meanwhile the next generation, being more adept at the infrastructure of information technology, realized that there’s more to trading than the size of your capital.
-Young programmers found themselves a niche in the market with the hand they were dealt.
+Meanwhile, the next generation was much better adept at the infrastructure of information technology.
+They realized that there’s more to trading than the size of your capital.
+Young programmers found themselves in a niche position in the market with the hand they were dealt.

 High-Frequency Trading (HFT) algorithms only hold most positions for a fraction of a second.
 They typically sell what they buy almost immediately.
 One of the benchmarks of the HFT strategy is that it doesn’t involve overnight positions.
 That characteristic makes its margin requirements close to null.
 Companies using this method bargain for favorable leverage with their brokers.
 They could, for example, hold $1,000,000 worth of positions while only having to put down a fourth of that.
 Every day they have 7.5 hours, which translates into 27,000 seconds, to trade with those funds.